Conference USA: Media

-In 2016, C-USA began a long-term television contract with lead partners ESPN and CBS Sports Network, with ESPN carrying 5 football games and the football championship game; and CBSSN carrying 6 football games, 5 basketball games, and both the men's and women's basketball championship games.
-C-USA also renewed and expanded its partnership with American Sports Network; owned and operated by Sinclair Broadcast Group, ASN will carry between 15 and 30 football games; between 13 and 55 men's basketball games; and between 2 and 5 women's basketball games.
+In 2016, CUSA began a long-term television contract with lead partners ESPN and CBS Sports Network, with ESPN carrying 5 football games and the football championship game; and CBSSN carrying 6 football games, 5 basketball games, and both the men's and women's basketball championship games.
+CUSA also renewed and expanded its partnership with American Sports Network; owned and operated by Sinclair Broadcast Group, ASN will carry between 15 and 30 football games; between 13 and 55 men's basketball games; and between 2 and 5 women's basketball games.
 ASN will also carry 10 events in other C-USA sports.

 The conference also entered into a contract with beIN Sports for 10 football games (marking the first domestic American football rights the network has ever acquired, and the first broadcast rights deal it had ever entered into with a college conference), 10 men's and 10 women's basketball games, 12 baseball and 12 softball games, 10 men's and 10 women's soccer games (excluding conference men's soccer games at Kentucky and South Carolina, covered by their primary conference's contract), and 10 women's volleyball games.

 The total values of the 2016 contracts are notably lower than those of the previous contracts (which included Fox Sports).

-Men's soccer associate members Kentucky and South Carolina have an agreement with their primary conference for other sports to carry all home matches online through the SEC Network service, including all Conference USA conference matches.
-ESPN and the SEC Network will have first rights to all C-USA home men's soccer matches featuring both schools.
+Former men's soccer associate members Kentucky and South Carolina have an agreement with their primary conference for other sports to carry all home matches online through the SEC Network service.
+This included all of those teams' matches against CUSA opponents before the two schools moved men's soccer to the Sun Belt Conference in 2022.
+ESPN and the SEC Network had first rights to all CUSA home men's soccer matches featuring both schools.

 In 2017 American Sports Network and Campus Insiders merged creating Stadium.
 Stadium's C-USA content will be available to stream on Twitter and Pluto TV.
 In 2017 Stadium completed a deal with Facebook to exclusively stream some C-USA football games.
-In 2017 C-USA entered an agreement with the streaming subscription service FloSports to stream three football games.
+In 2017 CUSA entered an agreement with the streaming subscription service FloSports to stream three football games.

 CUSA.tv

-In 2016 C-USA partnered with SIDEARM Sports to create a subscription based streaming service named CUSA.tv.
-In a statement C-USA Commissioner Judy MacLeod said, "Thanks to our partnership with SIDEARM Sports, this new site showcases a clean modern look with easy access to information and we are proud to offer live content and original feature stories through our CUSA.tv."
+In 2016 CUSA partnered with SIDEARM Sports to create a subscription based streaming service named CUSA.tv.
+In a statement CUSA Commissioner Judy MacLeod said, "Thanks to our partnership with SIDEARM Sports, this new site showcases a clean modern look with easy access to information and we are proud to offer live content and original feature stories through our CUSA.tv."
 Various sports including football, basketball, and baseball will exclusively air on CUSA.tv when they are not picked up by other networks.